RoboticsBrno/RB0011-SolderingChallenge/docs/README.md

 - Level 5 - SMD 0201 components (PCB is not complete) -->

-If you manage to plug in all the components correctly, the LED will flash at about 2 Hz when plugged into the USB port.
+If you manage to solder all the components correctly, the LED will flash about 2 times per second when plugged into the USB port.

 <div align="center">
     <img src="/media/schema.png">